The Ultimate Google Analytics 4 Migration Guide

 Installing the Google Tag (gtag.js)

 The first step in the migration is to add GA4 to your website.
 This is the simplest step in the migration and instructions are already provided by Google Analytics upon creating a Data Stream.
-To install the Google Tag (gtag.js) manually, you will need to paste a specific code block immediately after the <head> tag on every page you want to track.
-Please do not add more than one Google Tag on a page; this can cause some issues with your tracking.
+To install the Google Tag (gtag.js) manually, you will need to paste a specific code block immediately after the <head>

+Installing gtag.js is one of the most important steps when migrating using this method.
+Essentially, a proper installation will ensure that everything that needs to be tracked is, in fact, tracked.
+An erroneous installation can cause data loss and incomplete data.
 It is worth mentioning that installing the tag requires access to your source code and the ability to change it.
 If you do not know how to change your source code or are afraid of causing an issue, please contact your developer and they will be able to take care of the next step.
+Since we have our code block, it is time to add it to our code base.
+We know that the code block needs to be added immediately after the <head>

+Now that our tag is installed correctly, we want to make sure that the snippet is installed on all the pages that we want to track; otherwise, as mentioned before, data loss may occur.
 To ensure that the Google Tag has been installed properly, type gtag in your browser’s console.
 If you do not see ReferenceError: gtag is not defined as an error message, your installation is correct.
 If you do see that message, then go back to your code and make sure the snippet is pasted in the correct spot.
+After ensuring that the tag is correctly installed, the next step is to migrate your Universal Analytics events.
+In this step, we will be working with the events that were identified in the pre-migration step.

 Migrating Universal Analytics Events with gtag.js